freedomofkeima/messenger-maid-chan/docs/setup.rst

 Maid-chan has 3 executables (recommended to use `screen`):

 - **maidchan**: Maid-chan main logic which is used to communicate with Facebook.
-It also handles user's input processing, such as :ref:`Chatbot with ChatterBot`.
+It also handles user's input processing, such as :ref:`Chatbot with ChatterBot` and :ref:`Translate text via Google Translate`.

 - **maidchan_primitive**: CPU intensive task which processes image with Machine Learning and returns an abstract GIF (:ref:`Image Processing with Primitive`).